savioshaju/Multimodal-Emotion-Recognition/README.md

 * **Multimodal Fusion (98.60% Accuracy)**: Fusing representations is only effective when both modalities carry predictive signals.
 Fusing the weak TESS text modality adds minor representation noise, slightly degrading performance compared to using the speech modality alone.
 When evaluated on realistic noisy dialogue data (MELD), the fusion pipeline achieves a balanced benchmark of **59.50%**.

 The project successfully demonstrates a complete machine learning pipeline for emotion recognition, from data preprocessing through model training, evaluation, and inference.

+---

+## License

+This project is intended for academic and research purposes.